benjaminsampica/benjaminsampicaStatic/content/post/blazordbcontext/index.md

 2. Scoped - created by the service container once _per request._
 3. Singleton - created by the service container for the _entire application's lifetime._

-With Blazor Server, these operate largely the same as MVC or API's.
-Do note that Blazor WebAssembly [_does not_](https://blazor-university.com/dependency-injection/dependency-lifetimes-and-scopes/comparing-dependency-scopes/).
+With Blazor Server, these operate slightly different than traditional Web API or MVC, with scoped and singleton services acting very similar to each other.
+Scoped services live for the entire lifetime of the user, as long as they stay on that same browser tab.
+Singleton's live for the lifetime of every user for any tab.
+Do note that Blazor WebAssembly [_works differently than anything else too_](https://blazor-university.com/dependency-injection/dependency-lifetimes-and-scopes/comparing-dependency-scopes/).

 So far so good.
 But the issue comes into play when we realize how clients interact with the applications.
 Ignoring doing some heavy threading with parallel workloads, in both MVC/API projects, the server receives a singular request from a client and then the server processes that request within that request's synchronization context.
 The server then responds with a fully formed request and returns the page/data to the client's browser.